Skip to content

 BBS Username (SSH (no auth)): The username to send when ALT-L is entered.

-BBS Password (SSH (no auth)): The password to send on ALT-L.
+BBS Password (SSH (no auth)): The password to send on ALT-L. The username to send for the SSH

 Username: The user name to send.
 Used by SSH, RLogin, and GHost.